Accounting and tax preparation software to securely encrypt and protect private, sensitive information

 Store Accounting Data Securely on Any Windows Computer

 USBCrypt runs on desktops, laptops, netbooks, workstations, servers, and tablets.
-If your computer runs Windows 2000, XP, Vista, or Windows 7 – including the 32-bit and 64-bit versions of these operating systems – then USBCrypt is the ideal solution for keeping your accounting information safe and secure.
+If your computer runs Windows XP, Vista, Windows 7, or Windows 8 - including the 32-bit and 64-bit versions of these operating systems - then USBCrypt is the ideal solution for keeping your accounting information safe and secure.

 USBCrypt is Affordable

 A single-user business license for USBCrypt costs only $99.95(US).
 It's an affordable price for ensuring that your clients' accounting information is safe and secure.